nus-cs2103/website-base/admin/project-v14.md

 * **Venue:** Same as the tutorial venue unless informed otherwise.
 * **Schedule:** Your demo timing is same as your tutorial time in week 13.
-    Starting times: `Team B1: 00 minutes, B2: 15 minutes, B3: 30 minutes, B4: 45 minutes`<br>
+    Starting times: `Team B1: 00 minutes, B2: 20 minutes, B3: 40 minutes, B4: TBA`<br>
     At least some team members need to arrive 15 minutes ahead of the allocated time to set up your computer.<br> There is an ==automatic penalty if you are not ready to start on time.==<br>
     Wait outside the venue until you are called in.

 <div id="v15-demo-instructions">

-* **Duration:** Strictly `(teamSize x 3) + 1` minutes %%&nbsp;e.g. 13 minutes for a 4-person team.%% Exceeding this limit will be penalized.
+* **Duration:** Strictly `(teamSize x 3) + 1` minutes %%&nbsp;e.g. 17 minutes for a 5-person team.%% Exceeding this limit will be penalized.
 The extra minute is for the first speaker to give an overview of the product.

 * **Target audience**: Assume you are giving a demo to a higher-level manager of your company, to brief him/her on the current capabilities of the product.
 This is the first time they are seeing the new product you developed but they are familiar with the AddressBook-level4 (AB4) product.